whisthq/technical-interviews/README.md

 ## Getting Started

+Git clone this repository, then type ```npm install``` to install all the packages, and ```npm start``` to start on localhost.

 ## Technical Details

-You will have three hours to build the grocery-list app.
-A demo of all the minimum features we would expect this app to have is here: DEMO HERE.
+You will have three hours to build a grocery-list app.
+A demo of the minimum features we would expect this app to have is here: https://shopper-solution.herokuapp.com/.
+(NOTE: We do not expect your implementation to look like this, this is just to demonstrate the functionality).

-These features are:
+Concretely, the features are:

 1. Ability to manually enter grocery items.
 We don't require that you do spell-checking here, but we do require that you do this via Redux actions/reducers.
 (HINT: An example action called storeGroceryItem has already been implemented and imported for you in src/components/PageHomeNew/NewHome.js).
 2. Ability to view all your stored grocery items.